networknt/light-4j/docs/content/architecture/jee-is-dead.md

 1 million requests with a cluster.
 It is lightweight with the core coming under 1Mb and a simple embedded server uses less than 4Mb of heap space.

-With the new Undertow Core, we've built Undertow Framework which is aiming containerized microserivces.
-It supports design driven approach from OpenAPI specification to generate code and drive security and validation during runtime.
+With the new Undertow Core, we've built Light Java Framework which is aiming containerized microserivces.
+It supports design driven approach from OpenAPI specification to generate code and drives security and validation during runtime.

 ## JEE vendors